Jonathan2251/lbt/README.md

 # lbt
-Develop toolchain based on llvm to for Cpu0 processor
+Develop toolchain based on llvm for Cpu0 processor